IRS Form 8606 Instructions

 Nondeductible IRA contributions are reported on Part 1 on IRS Form 8606.

-Normally, distributions from an IRA in any given tax year are reported on IRS Form 1099-R (Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.).
-And if the distribution is reported only on the 1099-R, and is not a designated Roth distribution, then the assumption is that 100% of the distribution came from pre-tax money.
+Normally, distributions from an IRA in any given tax year are reported on IRS Form 1099-R Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc. And if the distribution is reported only on the 1099-R, and is not a designated Roth distribution, then the assumption is that 100% of the distribution came from the pretax amounts.

 But if you made a non-deductible IRA contribution into a traditional account, then you’ve established tax basis in that account, simply known as basis.
 Generally speaking, basis is the cost of an investment.

-Form 8606 will help ensure that you don’t get taxed twice on the same IRA contribution by helping you keep track of the taxable part of the distribution.
-Distributions from accounts with after tax amounts are reported on Part 1 of Form 8606.
+Form 8606 will help ensure that you aren’t subject to double taxation on the same IRA contribution by helping you keep track of the taxable part of the distribution.
+Distributions from accounts with after-tax amounts are reported on Part 1 of Form 8606.

-Nonqualified Roth IRA distributions are reported on Part 3 of Form 8606.
+Nonqualified Roth IRA distributions are reported in Part 3 of Form 8606.
 This includes a one-time distribution for a first-time homebuyer.

 Part 3 is used to determine whether a tax penalty might apply to a non-qualified Roth IRA distribution.
 If so, Part 3 will indicate this.